January 15, 2015

 Landeskrankenhaus Hochzirl, Austria

-We have wide experience with rehabilitation robotics and a well-defined structure with a rehabilitation robotics department in our facilities for assisting SCI, TBI, Stroke and MS patients since 2002.
+We have wide experience with rehabilitation robotics and a well-defined structure with a rehabilitation robotics department in our facilities for assisting SCI, TBI, Stroke and other patients since 2002.
 We deliver robotic therapy with several devices in parallel which contributes to improve our efficiency.

 Here we describe our clinical setting and hope that it serves as an example to support other clinics that also work with the Lokomat.